Senior Application Developer

 • Example: In a web application, a user interacts with the View (UI), which sends requests to the Controller.
 The Controller processes the reque...read more

-Q21.
-How will you handle exceptions of a procedure getting called in another procedure.
+Q. How will you handle exceptions when a procedure is called within another procedure?

 Ans.